gptme - agent in your terminal

 /ʤiː piː tiː miː/

-📜 Personal AI agent in your terminal, with tools so it can:
+📜 A personal AI agent in your terminal, with tools to:

-Use the terminal, run code, edit files, browse the web, use vision, and much more;
+run shell commands, write code, edit files, browse the web, use vision, and much more.

-a great coding agent, but is general-purpose to assists in all kinds of knowledge-work.
+A great coding agent, but general-purpose enough to assist in all kinds of knowledge-work.

 An unconstrained local free and open-source alternative to Claude Code, Codex, Cursor Agents, etc.

-One of the first agent CLIs created (Spring 2023) that is still in active development.
+One of the first agent CLIs created (Spring 2023) — and still in very active development.

 📚 Table of Contents